nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.8 - 2021-03-08 =

+* TWEAK: Correctly log 'from' version for themes when scheduled update is run.
+* TWEAK: Adjust a method definition that caused a PHP notice in PHP 8
+* TWEAK: Escape existing super admin usernames in SQL query to avoid code notice
+* TWEAK: Adjust escaping method used for an SQL function (not believed to have any security implications)

 = 9.0.7 - 2020-12-17 =